huggingface/diffusers/docs/source/en/conceptual/contribution.md

 #### 2.4 Technical questions

 Technical questions are mainly about why certain code of the library was written in a certain way, or what a certain part of the code does.
-Please make sure to link to the code in question and please provide detail on why this part of the code is difficult to understand.
+Please make sure to link to the code in question and please provide details on why this part of the code is difficult to understand.

 You can open an issue about a technical question [here](https://github.com/huggingface/diffusers/issues/new?assignees=&labels=bug&template=bug-report.yml).